icarusfactor/openstack-Installs/stein/centos7_packstack/README.md

 You should now be able to login without password.

-______
+## REMOTE ROOT ACCESS : STEP 11 :

-11. Edit the ssh config file to let root user in, as this will make instaling packstack easier.
+Edit the ssh config file to let root user in, as this will make instaling packstack easier.

 ```
 $ sudo vi /etc/ssh/sshd_config